How To Run a PowerShell Script? The 2 Best Methods

 1. Restricted: This policy is set by default on all Windows client computers and restricts the execution of all scripts.

-2. Unrestricted: For any non-Windows devices this policy is set by default and allows you to run any script.
-However, it still returns a warning message before executing a script that’s downloaded from the Internet.
+2. Unrestricted: For non-Windows devices, this policy is set by default and allows you to run any script.
+However, it still returns a warning message before executing a script that was downloaded from the Internet.

-3. Remote Signed: This policy allows you to either run any script that is digitally signed or written on your local computer even if it doesn’t have a signature.
+3. Remote Signed: This policy allows you to run any script that is digitally signed or written on your local computer, even if it doesn’t have a signature.

-4. All Signed: Whether the script is downloaded from the Internet or written locally, all of them must be signed digitally by a trusted publisher to be executed under this policy.
+4. All Signed: Whether the script is downloaded from the Internet or written locally, they all must be signed digitally by a trusted publisher to be executed under this policy.

 In the context of PowerShell scripts, digital signatures are cryptographic markers that validate the authenticity and integrity of scripts.
 They confirm the identity of the script’s author, ensure the script hasn’t been altered since signing, and provide assurance against unauthorized modifications.
 This allows users to verify the origin and trustworthiness of PowerShell scripts before execution.